Guidance on Documentation

 Sharing Information Internally

-Sustainalytics allows our various ESG Research and Stewardship Services engagement teams to share relevant ESG management performance information.
-ESG management performance information.
+Sustainalytics allows our various ESG Research and Stewardship Engagement Services teams to share relevant ESG management performance information.
 Each product team will use and reflect the information shared, according to the applicable independent process and methodology.

 Sustainalytics is committed to responsible data processing and ensuring adequate data protection across all group entities.
-See Sustainalytics’ privacy policy for more information.
+For more information, see our Privacy and Cookie Policy (sustainalytics.com) and an overview of our Security Practices.